-Here we have an opportunity to enjoy a cruise on Lake Nasser for 3-4 nights sailing from Aswan to Abu Simbel or the reverse.
-In this tour we have also included stopovers in Cairo and Aswan to enjoy even more sights but this can be tailored to your requirements.
-Get in touch with our 'Egypt Experts' who will put together your perfect itinerary for you.
+At Egypt Escapes we have wonderful opportunities to enjoy a cruise on the famous Lake Nasser.
+What is Lake Nasser?
+Well, for starters it is the largest manmade lake in the world and a gift of the Nile (read more here).
+In our ‘Lake Nasser Cruise & Stay’ we include a 4-nights Lake Nasser Cruise sailing from Aswan to Abu Simbel.
+In this tour we have also included stopovers in Giza, Cairo, to see the pyramids and GEM (Grand Egyptian Museum) as well as a BONUS 3-night Nile cruise from Aswan to Luxor to enjoy even more sights.
+Best of all, this can be tinkered and tailored to your requirements too.
+Get in touch with our ‘Egypt Experts’ who will put together your perfect itinerary for you.

 Lake Nasser Cruise & Stay What’s Included: